Authentication

 Step 1: Create an access token

-Exchange your API credentials for an access token using the
+Exchange the API credentials for an access token using the

 curl --request POST \